contao/docs/docs/manual/system/maintenance.en.md

 #### Reducing the number of crawled pages

 The former can be influenced, for example, by excluding URLs that are not relevant from the crawl process.
 You can easily find out exactly which URLs are crawled via the debug log.
-This can be downloaded directly in the backend while the crawl process is running.
+This can be downloaded directly in the back end while the crawl process is running.
 On the command line you can activate the debug log as follows:

 ```sh